Elering/estfeed-datahub-docs/eng/15-customer-authorization.md

 Relevant Datahub services have been set up to request the customer authorizations.
 The intended use process is as follows:

 - The customer enters the client portal and creates new customer authorization
-- The authorized market participant scans for new customer authorizations using the `data-distribution/search` service or searches for specific customer authorization using the `customer-authorization/search` service.
+- The authorized market participant scans for new customer authorizations using the data-distribution service or searches for specific customer authorization using the `customer-authorization/search` service.
 - The authorized market participant can use messages to request the following data:
   - customer data – described in [Customers](04-customer-eic.md);
   - metering point data – described in [Metering points](05-metering-point.md);